 AlA manages technology risk in accordance with industry policies, practices and benchmarks.
-In 2023, AlA maintained International Organization for Standardization (ISO) 27001 certification covering identity access management, cybersecurity and cloud security operations and we regularly perform an independent cybersecurity maturity assessment against the standards of the United States' National Institute of Standards and Technology (NIST).
-With growing use cases of responsible artificial intelligence (AI) in the Group, AlA has established AI governance through the Group Responsible Use of AI Standard and the Group AI Council.
+In 2024, AlA maintained International Organization for Standardization (ISO) 27001 certification covering identity access management, cybersecurity and cloud security operations and we regularly perform an independent cybersecurity maturity assessment against the standards of the United States' National Institute of Standards and Technology (NIST).
+With growing use cases of responsible artificial intelligence (Al) in the Group, AlA has established Al governance through the Group Responsible Use of Al Standard and the Group and business units Al Councils.